-2020 – a big year to face up to some rocky issues, explore new ground while avoiding going down rabbit holes.
+2020 – a year to face up to rocky issues, explore new ground, re-frame narratives while avoiding going down rabbit holes.
+Updated.

-- Most unexpected poll result – after my talk at an international rewilding conference – an interesting number would wear beaver hats to celebrate its return in numbers!
+- Most unexpected result – after my talk at an international rewilding conference – an interesting number would wear beaver hats to celebrate its return in numbers!
 Perhaps there’s more in common if we sidestep ideological rabbit holes.
 An unpublished letter in 2021.

 ‘Beavers need to be managed.
-If dams are in the wrong place, kick them out – celebrate the beneficial ones’
+If dams are in the wrong place, nudge them elsewhere and appreciate the beneficial ones’ A pragmatic ecologist, Devon

-2. Are we too purist over tree species?
-This tweet – treating woodland as “just another seasonal upland crop at harvest time”.
+2. Purist over tree species?
+This tweet – treating woodland as “just another seasonal upland crop at harvest time” – rocked some perceptions.

-3. My most acerbic letter in The Times on the subject of trees (While also chuffed to reach 120 published letters since 1999).
+3. My most acerbic letter in The Times on the subject of trees.

-4. Influencer opinion – this article, with exclusive quotes, on the transition away from lead shot seemed to garner traction.
-A matter better nudged from within the shooting community – positive news here but a rocky journey ahead.
+4. Influencer opinion – this article, with exclusive quotes, on the transition away from lead shot garnered traction.
+A matter best ‘owned’ from within the shooting community – positive news here but a rocky journey ahead.

-6. Oddest phone calls – “Will you cook grey squirrel live on Jeremy Vine Channel 5?” and “Can you talk about trophy hunting on Turkish TV with Born Free Foundation?”
-(A short work trip in Namibia, alongside a conversation with a man from the UN, informed me of some of the on-the-ground relevant issues).
+6. Oddest phone calls – “Will you cook grey squirrel live on Jeremy Vine Channel 5?”
+“Can you talk about trophy hunting on Turkish TV with Born Free Foundation?”
+(A short work trip in Namibia, with a conversation with a man from the UN Enviro, helped inform me of relevant issues).

 7. Newly learned skill – chairing conferences is like conducting.
-Containing repetitive loud voices (tending towards ‘rabbit holes’): encouraging quiet informed ones (facing up to ‘rocks’) enables a wider range of views to be heard.
-Fleet-footed roving mics, no mission statements, and cabaret table layout (not rows of chairs) all help.
+Containing loud voices (tending towards ‘rabbit holes’): encouraging quiet ones (facing up to ‘rocks’).
+All enable a wider range of views to be heard.
+Plenty of roving mics, no mission statements, cabaret table layout.
+All help positive disruptive thinking, less confirmation bias.

 Rocks to think about and not avoid

-9. Meat – read this Prof David Hughes interview.
+9. Meat – see Prof David Hughes interview.
 Listen to trends.
 They may not be a fad.
-But it need not be a threat if UK livestock farmers sell their story better.
-Not easy – as the UK is a highly urbanised selective, savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertical veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.
+They need not threaten UK livestock farmers if sell their story better.
+Not easy – as the UK’s savvy urbanising society is prone to rose-tinted glass wearing (food standards).
+But there’s room for indoor chicken, grass-fed beef, vertical farmed veg, managed sheep, home-grown bacon, and onshore fish farms.

-12. Get out of your comfort zone – gather intelligence in the field (a trip to Scotland and N England Aug 20).
+12. Get out of your comfort zone – garner intelligence in the field (a trip to Scotland and N England Aug 20).
 Tolerate views outside your crowd or Twitter feed – see this thread.
 Or even more radical.
 Do your own thinking.